boosterfuels/purr/README.md

       - active:
         :source: active
         :type: BOOLEAN
-      - domains:
+      - number_of_legs:
-        :source: domains
+        :source: numberOfLegs
-        :type: JSONB
+        :type: DOUBLE PRECISION
       - created_at:
         :source: createdAt
         :type: TIMESTAMP
     :meta:
-      :table: company
+      :table: cat
       :extra_props: JSONB
 ```

 *Explanation:*

 When connecting to the Mongo instance, Purr looks for the database name in the collection map (`my_mongo_database`).
-Collection `Company` will be transferred to table `company` (described under `meta` -> `table`).
+Collection `Cat` will be transferred to table `cat` (described under `meta` -> `table`).
 This table will have 6 columns with the following types:
 ```
 id: text
 name: text